The No-Fail Holiday Gift Guide for Developers

 Amazon's Kindle is a great gift for the engineers who enjoy reading.
 Better yet, you can pair this with one of the subscriptions from the previous section for a really awesome gift.

 Turn ideas into objects that you can touch or print things to use around the house (here are 35 useful projects).
-Finder 3D is a reasonably priced printer that is quiet and has good print quality.
-Or, you can pre-order the NexD1 on Kickstarter — it's the first multi-material and electronics printer (est. delivery is Oct 2017).
+Finder 3D is a reasonably priced printer that is quiet and has good print quality — be sure to check out the best 3D printers this year to familiarize yourself with what's currently available on the market.

 Portable Wi-Fi Router